kshji/viestihajonta/README.EN.md

 ## Execute in Windows
 * execute ex.
 GitBash
-* change working directory to the directory where you have unzipd packet
+* change working directory to the directory where you have unziped packet
 * ex.
 C:\variantcheck
 ```sh
 cd /c/variantcheck
 ```

 ## Examples
-In directory **sourcedata/examples** has some example files.
+In the directory **sourcedata/examples** has some example files.
 You can try CLI using those examples.
 "Kenraali" has three legs, using farsta. "virhe" file include mistakes.

-Ko. kansiossa voit ajaa testiaineistot suoraan komennoilla testi1.sh ... testi7.sh In the example directory has testing commands testi1.sh - testi7.sh.
+In the example directory has testing commands testi1.sh - testi7.sh.
 You can look those how to run some test competition.

 CLI will make always directory ./tmp, there will be result files after executing.